ChristofSchwarz/qs_script_rest_api/README.md

 # Qlik script snippets working with REST connector

 Helpful Qlik script snippets in combination with REST connector.
-For a demo visit https://youtu.be/7m9ZejlzkkY
+For a demo visit https://youtu.be/7m9ZejlzkkY.
+The attached
+<a href="https://github.com/ChristofSchwarz/qs_script_rest_api/blob/master/REST_example.qvf?raw=true">Sense App QVF</a> contains all the below script snippets.

 Put your API base URL into a variable at the beginning of your script to be used in all the REST calls.
 ```